 Identifying animals with compromised welfare

 In dairy cattle.
 University of Kentucky, Washington State University and University of Minnesota will investigate the application of precision dairy technologies such as cow behavior and temperature sensors to assess animal welfare at the group level and help dairy producers respond at the very first non-specific signs of imminent trouble.
 For example, there have been studies documenting that fresh cow disease is preceded by non-specific symptoms 5 to 10 days prior to the onset of specific clinical signs.
 Elevated core body temperature, reduced activity, drop in milk production, changes in feeding and resting behavior, and changes in milk composition are all signs that cows need attention.
 More research is needed on what can be done if/when a certain percentage of animals in a farm or group show signs of illness.
 The strategy would be to remove predisposing causes of sub-par performance or disease such as inadequate management practices or housing conditions.
-The outcome of this work will strength animal welfare assessment at the herd level by providing much-needed information about how electronical monitoring can be incorporated into herd management.
+The outcome of this work will strength animal welfare assessment at the herd level by providing much-needed information about how electronic monitoring can be incorporated into herd management.

 Measurement of Progress and Results

 - Validation of science-based behavioral, physiological and disease measurements used to measure welfare under a range of sector-relevant contexts